Kinoma/SourceDocumentation/kinoma_documentation_template.md

 ####Element-Name Element
 [Optional] Full sentences _briefly_ describing the element and/or providing other details about the element.
 If what the element represents is not obvious, describe it here.
 Any general details that are useful for reference can be stated here (though the main introduction and discussion should be in the [_KinomaJS Overview_](http://kinoma.com/develop/documentation/overview/) document).
 Try to keep it no longer than one short paragraph.

 Next, include only whichever of the following lower-level sections apply.
 Square brackets indicate optional parts within subsections, to include only if applicable.
+(Also note the special "Same as..." format currently used in some **Attributes** and **Elements** section in the document.)

 #####Tag
 `name`